-- At the close of 2010, Exelon achieved the first half of its Energy Reduction goal by reducing energy use at commercial buildings by 25% based on the 2001 baseline.
-Our generating stations are also making steady headway toward their goal of reducing total power use by 7%, having achieved a 6% reduction at the end of 2010.
+- At the close of 2012, Exelon achieved much of its Energy Reduction goal by reducing energy use at commercial buildings by 30% based on the 2001 baseline.
+Our generating stations also exceeded their goal of reducing total power use by 13%.

 - New buildings and renovations at Exelon are expected to follow Leadership in Energy and Environmental Design (LEED) criteria, and to date Exelon and its operating companies have attained 10 LEED certifications, with several others on the way.

-- Exelon Generation is closing four older, inefficient fossil generating units, and beginning to replace this generation in its portfolio with wind, solar and newer natural-gas fired generation.
+- Exelon Generation closed four older, inefficient fossil generating units, and replaced this generation in its portfolio with wind, solar and newer natural-gas fired generation.

-- Through replacement of aging breakers and agressive programs to identify and reduce leakage, in 2010 ComEd and PECO have reduced emissions from SF6 insulating gas by 70% since 2001.
+- Through replacement of aging breakers and agressive programs to identify and reduce leakage, ComEd and PECO have also reduced emissions from SF6 insulating gas.

 - Exelon Business Services Company has established supply chain initiatives requiring environmental performance disclosure as part of its standard sourcing process.
 This allows Exelon to evaluate its suppliers based on this criteria, and raises awareness of the importance of environmental issues in the marketplace, helping suppliers recognize the value of these often intangible aspects of their businesses as part of their product's overall value.